eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/type.md

 ### `Bottom`

-`Bottom` in the intersection of *all* types.
+`Bottom` is the intersection of *all* types.
 It is equivalent to the empty set.
 Because `Bottom` is the intersection of all types it is assignable to all types.
 Similarly because it is the intersection of all types it can have no instances.